AN INTRODUCTION TO FUZZY MATCHING ALGORITHMS

 Text-Based Comparison

 Levenshtein Distance examines character-by-character differences between texts.
 For example, comparing "Smith" to "Smyth" requires one character change, indicating high similarity.
-This makes it particularly effective for:

 - Catching typing errors.